 Federal CARES Act Expands Benefits to Workers in Rhode Island

 Congress has passed a $2 trillion stimulus package, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act, which greatly expands the nation's unemployment compensation program.
-Employees eligible for unemployment in Rhode Island will receive an additional $600 per week of federally-funded benefits, on top of what Rhode Island already pays.
-These additional benefits will be available through July 31, 2020.
+Employees eligible for unemployment in Rhode Island were receiving an additional $600 per week of federally-funded benefits, on top of what Rhode Island already pays.
+However, these additional benefits expired at the end of July 2020, and Congress is still arguing about whether and how to extend the program.
+(In August, President Trump signed an executive memorandum to redirect disaster relief money from FEMA to pay for an additional $300 or $400 per week in benefits; learn more about this lost wages assistance program.)
 And, unemployed individuals who run out of state-funded benefits will receive an additional 13 weeks of benefits, available through December 31, 2020.